wonder2d/quadcopter-gazebo-model-enhanced/README.md

 Also, the preference was for the models developed to be in the local workspace directory.
 The standard Gazebo setup.sh script was copied and the model paths added.
-So there's a boot2292.sh script that runs the custom setup script, then boots a world
+So there's a boot2292.sh script that runs the custom setup script, then boots a world with three qua